UKNOC/Telnyx-SMS-Email/README.md

-# SMS to Email Forwarder
+# Telnyx SMS to Email Forwarder

-A simple yet powerful Flask application that forwards SMS messages to your email inbox.
-Originally developed for radio stations to receive SMS messages from listeners, this application has been made available to the wider community for various use cases.
+A Flask application that forwards SMS messages from Telnyx to your email inbox.
+Originally developed for radio stations to receive SMS messages from listeners, this application has been made available to the wider community.

 ## Features

-- **SMS to Email Forwarding**: Automatically converts incoming SMS messages into beautifully formatted HTML emails
+- Forward SMS messages to email with a clean HTML template
-- **UK Phone Number Formatting**: Intelligently formats UK phone numbers (e.g., converts +447xxx xxx xxx to 07xxx xxx xxx)
+- Format UK phone numbers (converts +447xxx xxx xxx to 07xxx xxx xxx)
-- **Modern Email Template**: Clean, responsive HTML email design that looks great on all devices
-- **Health Monitoring**: Built-in health check endpoint for monitoring application status
+- Health check endpoint for monitoring
-- **Secure**: Supports TLS for SMTP connections
+- TLS support for secure SMTP connections
-- **Easy Setup**: Simple configuration using environment variables
+- Simple configuration using environment variables

 ## Quick Start